 - Single Barrel Rye

-Whiskey lovers will appreciate the cards that accompanied each whiskey with notes about the process of making it and the flavors.
+Whiskey lovers will appreciate the cards that accompany each whiskey with notes about the process of making it and the flavors.

 Once the tasting was over, we exited through the gift shop known as The White Rabbit Bottle Shop.